dfargo/last-y-train/README.md

 SOURCE_BRIDGE_ADDRESS="0x..."
 DESTINATION_BRIDGE_ADDRESS="0x..."

-# IMPORTANT: Private key of the account that will pay for gas on the destination chain.
+# Private key of the "validator" or "oracle" account.
+# This account pays for gas to submit the `releaseTokens` transaction on the destination chain.
-# Use a key from a test wallet with testnet funds ONLY.
+# IMPORTANT: Use a key from a test wallet with testnet funds ONLY.
 DO NOT USE A MAINNET KEY.
 LISTENER_PRIVATE_KEY="0x..."

 # (Optional) The block number to start scanning from.
 If 0 or not set, starts from the latest block.